 A Guide to Meanings Behind Get-Well Flowers

 Flowers have long been associated with significant symbols and meanings, depending on which variety and color you choose.
 Your get-well flowers can send very particular messages.
 Here’s a list of some popular get-well flowers and the messages they symbolize.
-Many of these varieties are found in our Sunny Spirits and Sunshowers Bouquets.

 - Lilies: Bright, colorful trumpet-shaped blooms fill a bouquet with cheerful color.
 For centuries these blooms have symbolized life and good fortune.